 1. You need to first find a constant (K) for your material.
 The constant is a number that tells us how your particular material vibrates at a given length.
 You need to cut a pipe to a reasonable length (the raw material from the store may be too long/low and could leave more room for error), and check the Hertz with your tuner.
 Once you have your constant, this pipe may become one of your instruments (if it's not already too short).

-IN OTHER WORDS, CUT YOURSELF A 1-2' PIPE AND CHECK IT'S FREQUENCY WITH THE TUNER APP.
+CUT YOURSELF A 1-2' PIPE AND CHECK IT'S FREQUENCY WITH THE TUNER APP.
 THEN USE THE FREQUENCY TO FIND YOUR (K).

 To get your constant (K), here is the formula-